Digital Twin-Assisted Space-Air-Ground Integrated Multi-Access Edge Computing for Low-Altitude Economy: An Online Decentralized Optimization Approach: Problem Formulation

-In the section, we first present the motivation for proposing ODOA.
-Then, we elaborate on the framework of the proposed ODOA.

-\subsection{Motivation of Proposing ODOA}
+\subsubsection{Motivation of Proposing ODOA}

-For the complex problem $\textbf{P}$, although DRL is often considered a viable approach, it may not be suitable for the considered system for the following reasons.
-First, DRL typically requires a substantial number of training samples to learn effective strategies.
-However, due to the time-varying and uncertain nature of the system, obtaining real sample data is challenging.
-Moreover, the formulated optimization problem involves numerous constraints, a high-dimensional decision space, and heterogeneous attributes of the decision variables.
-Therefore, using DRL to solve this problem faces convergence challenges.
-Furthermore, DRL is highly sensitive to environmental changes and lacks interpretability, which poses challenges in fulfilling the requirements of the system for scalability and adaptability.
-Accordingly, we proposed an efficient approach, i.e., ODOA, by leveraging Lyapunov optimization, online learning and game theory to transform and decompose the original problem based on the specific characteristics of the considered system and the optimization problem.
+Given the aforementioned challenges, while deep reinforcement learning (DRL) is often considered a viable approach, it may not be suitable for the considered system for the following reasons.
+First, DRL typically requires a large amount of training samples to learn effective strategies.
+However, it is difficult to obtain real sample data due to the time-varying and uncertain nature of the system.
+Furthermore, the formulated optimization problem involves numerous constraints, a high-dimensional decision space, and heterogeneous decision variables.
+Using DRL to solve this problem faces convergence challenges.
+Moreover, DRL is highly sensitive to environmental changes and lacks interpretability, which makes it difficult to meet the system's requirements for scalability and adaptability.
+Therefore, we proposed an efficient approach, i.e., ODOA, by leveraging Lyapunov optimization, online learning and game theory to transform and decompose the original problem based on the specific characteristics of the considered system and the optimization problem.
 Compared to DRL, the proposed approach does not require sample data and explicit knowledge of the system dynamics.
 Additionally, the proposed approach offers interpretability and broader adaptability.
-Finally, the proposed approach has low computational complexity, rendering it appropriate for real-time decision-making.
-Fig.~\ref{fig_algrithm_framework} despicted the framework of ODOA, and the details are elaborated in the following.
+Finally, the proposed approach has low computational complexity, making it suitable for real-time decision-making.
+Fig.~\ref{fig_algrithm_framework} shows the framework of the proposed ODOA.
+The details are elaborated in the following sections.

-\subsection{Lyapunov-Based Problem Transformation}
+\section{Lyapunov-Based Problem Transformation}